google/material-design-lite/README.md

 ### Ruby

-Let's check to see if you already have Ruby installed.
 Bring up a terminal and type `ruby -v`.
 If Ruby responds, and if it shows a version number at or above 1.8.7 then type `gem --version`.
 If you don't see any errors, proceed to installing the Sass gem.
 If you require Ruby, it can be installed from the [Ruby downloads](https://www.ruby-lang.org/en/downloads/) page.

 ### Sass gem

-Let's check to see if you already have the Sass gem installed.
 Bring up a terminal and type `sass -v`.
-If installed it should return a version number at or above 3.3.x.
+If Sass is installed it should return a version number at or above 3.3.x.
 If you don't see any errors, proceed to the Gulp installation.
 If you need to install Sass, see the command-line instructions on the [Sass installation](http://sass-lang.com/install) page.

-### Using Gulp
+### Gulp

-From your terminal, install gulp.js globally.
-You will only need to do this once:
+Bring up a terminal and type `gulp -v`.
+If Gulp is installed it should return a version number at or above 3.5.x.
+If you don't see any errors, proceed to the Gulp commands section.
+If you need to install Gulp, open up a terminal and type in the following:

 ```sh
 $ npm install --global gulp
 ```

+This will install Gulp globally.
 Next, install the local dependencies Web Starter Kit requires:

 ```sh
 $ npm install
 ```

+That's it!
+You should now have everything needed to use the Gulp tools in Web Starter Kit.

+### Gulp commands

 You can now use Gulp with the following commands to stay productive during development: